I kind of have a love-hate relationship with centers.

 How I Run Centers

 Before I get into what centers I use, I want to share a little bit about how I run centers.
+(If you’d rather watch a video of how I do this, click HERE.)

 The truth is that I have done centers many different ways, and you have to choose a method that works best for you.
 Here are two main ways I’ve organized centers, as well as my thoughts on these methods: